Rufflewind/_urandom/rust/lifetimes.md

 &'b ~m &'a T -> &'a T
 ```

-Shared references can be cloned (duh).
+Shared references can be cloned or copied.

 ## Contiguity of lifetimes